Chercher (province): History

 its left wing toward Kaffa.
 The horse of Abba Danaw aiming its head toward Charchar [Eastern Harar], it didn’t sweat, the sun didn’t burn him, the desert didn’t cause him to sweat, the descents didn’t tire him, the slopes didn’t hold him back and he started to fly, to thunder and to pass saying: “the land is not enough for me, the lowlands are narrow.'

 In the early 1900s, the former Ifat rebel leader Talha Jafar passed his later years in Chercher as the appointed governor of Wadessa during the reign of Lij Iyasu.
 In the year 1923 regent Ras Tafari appointed Fit′awrari Tekle Hawariat Tekle Mariyam as governor of Chercher, a year later governor Tekle Hawariat founded the town of Chiro (known then under its old name Asebe Tafari.) and the new capital of the province.
+In the early 1970s, Chercher became the initial location where the Oromo Liberation Front began its armed struggle.

+Ruins

+Ancient dolmen from the Middle Bronze Age is found in the region.
+Archaeologists in Chercher also discovered tumuli from the 8-11th century.
+The ruins are attributed to the Harla people in the district of Doba located in modern east Oromia.
+It was home to the people of Doba region prior to the Oromo invasions.
+According to tradition the ruins of Sharif Ahmed mosque, who was a chief of Harla is found in the Doba district of Chercher.
+Pottery found in the region is linked to those located in Harlaa, Harar and Somaliland.